Dust

 “I was wondering why there was a light in the window,” Jim said, his triumph coloring his voice.
 “Now I see.
 You were in that Camry, weren’t you, you son of a bitch?”
 His eyes widened as he raised the gun.

 Damn it!
-If he’d come in one second later I’d have been close enough to the door to swing my tool bag into him, but I was just too far away.
+If he’d come in one second later I’d have been close enough to the door to swing my tool bag into him, but I was simply a step too far away.
 He could easily shoot me if I tried that now.
 So I merely stopped where I was.
 I doubted he’d shoot.
 There was no silencer on the gun, a Ruger LC9—small but very deadly—and I had a strong suspicion he didn’t want the cops showing up five minutes after the neighbors heard a shot.
 He’d have too much explaining to do.
-Just saying he’d caught a burglar and felt threatened wouldn’t cut him much slack, and it wasn’t likely he had a permit for his gun.
-Most guys in his chosen profession had done at the very least some minor time, and felons weren’t able to get gun permits.
+Just saying he’d caught a burglar and had shot him wouldn’t work well with the cops.
+I thought it likely that he didn’t have a permit for his gun.
+Most guys in his chosen profession had had at least done some minor time in jail, and felons weren’t able to get gun permits.

 It wasn’t as if I’d never been in this sort of situation before.
 I wasn’t panicking.
-Unless Jim was incredibly good at what he did in the next few minutes, I’d get an opportunity, and that was all I’d need.
-I’d trained with an SAS Special Forces team, I’d been through the police academy and I’d worked with a street-fighting expert; before that, I’d played college football and wrestled.
-I didn’t do martial arts.
-I scuffled.
+Unless Jim was incredibly good at what he did in the next few minutes, I’d find an opportunity to save myself, and that was all I’d need, a chance.
+I’d trained with an SAS Special Forces team, I’d been through the police academy, and I’d worked with a street-fighting expert; I’d also played college football and wrestled.
+I didn’t do martial arts; instead, I scuffled.
 I fought dirty.
 I was very big and very quick and had lots of experience.
 If it came down to a fight . . . well, I hoped it would come down to that.

 “I’m going to enjoy this,” Jim said.
 “I’ve got some questions for you, like where’s the boy, and I’m going to get some answers.
 First, though, walk to the bathroom.
 I’m sure you know where it is.
 Doing this with you in the tub will make cleanup that much easier.”